Tripod (web hosting): Investment and buyout

 After receiving an initial investment of US$4 million in venture capital, led by New Enterprises Associates, in May 1997 Tripod took an additional round of investment totaling US$10 million.
 By this time the company had grown to 40 employees and was hoping to reach profitability by the 1st quarter of 1998.
 The second group of investors included Interpublic, which paid US$2.5 million for a stake in Tripod estimated at 10 percent, thus implying a valuation of US$25 million for the company overall.
 On February 3, 1998, Lycos announced they had acquired Tripod for a reported US$58 million in stock.

 Lycos also ended up owning Tripod's former competitor Angelfire, picked up as part of the acquisition of WhoWhere.
 The two properties were run concurrently, with Tripod continuing to focus on its college-age audience while Angelfire tended to attract high school users.
 In early 2001, Tripod reached six million registered users (up from nearly one million at the time it was acquired) and was expanding at an estimated 250,000 new sites per month.
 However, generating profits remained difficult, with an analyst opining that they needed better user profiling so the sites could generate the results expected by advertisers.
 They also had the challenge of not alienating users while trying to make money.
 By the end of the year, Tripod and Angelfire also introduced account options allowing users to pay in order to keep their sites ad-free.
 GeoCities, now acquired by Yahoo!, would follow suit not long afterward.

 In 2009, Tripod removed the option to use its services for free.
 After this, new users were required to pay for it.

+Closure

+On March 6, 2026, Lycos announced that their services, namely Tripod as well as Angelfire, were experiencing temporary outages in a note on their frontpage.
+Later that day, the message was updated to say "To our users of Angelfire and Tripod.
+We apologize for the service interruptions.
+Unfortunately we will be shutting down in the next 30 days.
+Please move your hosting to another host as soon as possible."
+The message was removed from the homepage shortly after, without further official statement from the company.
+On April 3, 2026, the message reappeared once more, still without further official statement from Lycos.
+Tripod ceased all operations on April 24, 2026.

 Domain name

-Web sites generally are a subdomain of tripod.com.
-However, users can pay a monthly charge and own a domain name.
-Paying in this manner also allows for other benefits, such as more disk space for the site which allows the site owner to put more information onto it, and personalized email accounts.
+Web sites generally were a subdomain of tripod.com.
+However, users could pay a monthly charge and own a domain name.
+Paying in this manner also allowed for other benefits, such as more disk space for the site which allows the site owner to put more information onto it, and personalized email accounts.